 The benefit of root vegetables is that you can extend your harvest by only picking what you need.
 Thus, your food supply is available, fresh, and nutritious.
 To succeed, gardeners need to balance planting time with harvest time so that there is always something in the garden that is ready for harvesting.

 - Beets: Both the tops and the beet are edible.
 The greens are very high in iron, which is a key mineral for strong, healthy red blood cells.
 Also, one cup of raw beet greens provides 48 percent of your recommended daily allowance (RDA) of Vitamin A, 19 percent Vitamin C, and four percent Calcium.
 Beet greens are a perfect food for anyone who wants to boost health and lose weight.
+They can also be grown as microgreens that can be harvested in just 10 to 12 days.

 - Cooked beets (roots) in ½ cup servings offer 8 grams of carbs of which seven grams are healthy sugars and a single gram of protein and an additional four percent of your RDA for iron.